 It happened so slowly that I didn’t realize that I had altered my previously fixed universe until I suddenly discerned that I hadn’t seen a live game – baseball, basketball, or hockey – in over a month.
-For someone who had always lived for the immediacy of competitive sports, I was jarred when I was informed that a certain horse, one I had never seen race – the disconcertingly misspelled American Pharoah – had just won the first Triple Crown in thirty-eight years.
+For someone who had always lived for the immediacy of competitive sports, I was jarred when I was informed that a certain horse, one I had never seen race – the disconcertingly misspelled American Pharoah – had won the first Triple Crown in 38 years.
 I had heard that a horse was vying for the elusive title at the Belmont, but I never bothered to tune in.

-Whether it had been Secretariat; Bobby Orr; Jim Brown; Pele; Willie Mays; Muhammad Ali; Bill Russell; Billie Jean King; Sandy Koufax; Wayne Gretzky; Michael Jordan, or, yes, Tom Brady – that dazzling world which had provided me with a wellspring of inspiration over a lifetime now seemed to matter very little to me.
+Whether it had been Secretariat; Bobby Orr; Jim Brown; Pele; Willie Mays; Muhammad Ali; Bill Russell; Billie Jean King; Sandy Koufax; Wayne Gretzky; Michael Jordan, or, yes, Tom Brady – that dazzling world which had provided me with a seedbed of inspiration over a lifetime now seemed to matter very little to me.
 From the moment that the most recent Super Bowl had ended to the throws of summer, I somehow turned the page of an enduring passion that had plunged into the abyss.
 It was as if the lights to a night game at Fenway had been unexpectedly turned off for in the middle of a close ballgame.

 This past week, I sat at my teacher’s desk and speculated whether I had developed some sort of malignant character flaw.
 After all, my longstanding Red Sox buddy, William, a profoundly cultured, deeply spiritual man who is well-versed in everything from Bob Dylan to impressionism, continued to spew forth a series of sagacious perspectives on the Red Sox via Facebook.
 My hockey-obsessed pal, Matty, a fellow educator and Bostonian, had pointedly stopped me in the hallway at school a week previously, bellowing, “Kell, did you see last night’s Blackhawks’ overtime win?
 It was as good as it gets!”
-And earlier that day, a loyal high school mate, Bob, who once shared Celtics season tickets with me, emailed about the brilliance of LeBron James and how maybe, maybe he might be even better than Larry.
+And earlier that day, a high school mate, Bob, who once shared Celtics season tickets with me, emailed about the brilliance of LeBron James and how maybe, maybe he might be even better than Larry.
 I couldn’t really provide a rejoinder to any of them as I had not witnessed what had captured their unending obsessions.

 It doesn’t mean that I didn’t try “going back” to my previously secure and luminous sports haven.
 As unwatched game after unwatched game began to accumulate like a stack of mail on my doorstep, I forced myself to read two of my favorite current sportswriters, Chad Finn and Joe Posnanski, in the hope that they might steer me back to the commonality and passion of sports.
 Sure, I kept my MLB subscription, but after the Sox opening game in early April, I have never viewed another complete game on TV or via Gamecast since.